 One of the first scales you encounter when learning how to play guitar is the major scale.

-Though it is commonly called the major scale, it’s also referred to as the Ionian mode, so knowing both names will prevent confusion in your studies.
+Though it’s called the major scale, it’s also referred to as the Ionian mode, so knowing both names prevents confusion in your studies.